GaaneshT/tp/docs/DeveloperGuide.md

 - 1a.
 No students have any of the specified tags.

   - 1a1.
-TutorSynch completes silently with no changes.
+TutorSynch displays message that no students with tags are found.

     Use case ends.